Computing Major—Computer Science Concentration, Bachelor of Science Degree

 Companies need employees with the skill to analyze a problem, design a solution, and write software based on that design.
 In this advancing field, employers seek qualified software engineers who have a well-rounded understanding of their field in order to get desired results.

 PCC’s computer science concentration combines current practices with practical skills to produce competent employees.
 Using proven software engineering principles, students develop skills in large-scale software development and receive a strong background in theoretical and mathematical concepts in a team-based environment.
 Gaining understanding in areas such as networks, databases, and e-business, students become valuable assets to future employers.

 Seniors apply their knowledge by completing a two-semester software engineering project in which they design, create, test, implement, and maintain a large software system and then present their products during the annual Software Expo.
 This project provides excellent practical experience and has been a tremendous asset to graduates as they encounter similar situations in their careers.

 Comprehensive computer training combined with a broad liberal arts base gives students both the skills needed to succeed in the computer field and the insight necessary to understand the perspectives of a variety of clients.
 Upon graduation, students have the required background to enter the field or further their studies in a graduate program.

 The purpose of the computer science concentration is to prepare students to design and develop software systems and computing solutions which solve real-world problems within a team environment.
 Students are also trained to apply formal software development practices as well as to pursue continued learning to maintain currency and relevance in today’s increasing technological society.

-Graduates of the computer science concentration will demonstrate the following outcomes:
+Graduates of the computer science concentration will also demonstrate the following outcome:

 - Theory—apply computer science theory and software development fundamentals to produce computing-based solutions.